 For a Multi-function interrupt to occur, the global interrupt enable bit, EMI, and the corresponding multi-function interrupt enable bit, EMFI, must first be set.
-An actual Multi-function interrupt will take place when the Multi-function interrupt request flag, MFF, is set, a situation that will occur when PC0 or PC5 has a falling edge, or PC7 has a rising edge, a SPI/IC interrupt, an external peripheral has a falling edge or a timer2 overflow ossurs.
+An actual Multi-function interrupt will take place when the Multi-function interrupt request flag, MFF, is set, a situation that will occur when PC0 or PC5 receive a falling edge, PC7 receives a rising edge, an SPI/I2C interrupt occurs, an external peripheral has a falling edge or a Timer2 overflow occurs.
 When the interrupt is enabled, the stack is not full and a Multi-function interrupt request occurs, a subroutine call to the multi-function interrupt vector at location 18H, will take place.
 When the interrupt is serviced, the multi-function interrupt request flag, MFF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.